veekaybee/veekaybee.github.io/_posts/2021-06-20-the-ritual-of-the-deploy.md

 And yet, there is chaos at the edges.
 There is a place that is not as full of certainty and bluster, a place full of edge cases and ghosts, and that place is “going to production.”

-The production deploy is highly rigorous.
+The production deploy process is highly rigorous.
 You have some code that’s been tested and rewritten and tested again by others and approved, and then, as you merge a branch into production, you watch the code sprawl out across tens or hundreds or thousands of servers, you start watching the metrics and logs for impact.
 It’s all part of a very scientific checklist.

 But on the way to production,  there is much that can go wrong, and does.
 An [intern sends out an email to 30 million people](https://www.bleepingcomputer.com/news/technology/hbo-max-blames-mistaken-integration-test-email-on-an-intern/).
 A [missing config file](https://www.fastly.com/blog/summary-of-june-8-outage) brings down half the internet.
 Someone runs an [rm rf](https://twitter.com/vboykis/status/1406039229520613382).
 Someone else’s system impacts yours.
 The liminal space of the production deploy is filled with all possible combinations of human and computer error that can potentially occur.